trailofbits/tsc_freq_khz/README.md

 So the value only exists in Google's production kernel, but it is not upstreamed to the mainline kernel tree.

 The Linux kernel conveniently provides a proper exported symbol named `tsc_khz`.
-So it was only the simple matter of writing a driver to export it via sysfs, and everyone could have access to the timestamp counter frequency.
+So it was only the simple matter of writing a driver to export it via `sysfs`, and everyone could have access to the timestamp counter frequency.

 ## Technical Details

-This module creates a sysfs entry that reads the [`tsc_khz` variable defined by the kernel](https://github.com/torvalds/linux/blob/4ae004a9bca8bef118c2b4e76ee31c7df4514f18/arch/x86/kernel/tsc.c#L35-L36).
+This module creates a `sysfs` entry that reads the [`tsc_khz` variable defined by the kernel](https://github.com/torvalds/linux/blob/4ae004a9bca8bef118c2b4e76ee31c7df4514f18/arch/x86/kernel/tsc.c#L35-L36).
 Whether that value makes sense or is otherwise useful depends on the context and underlying hardware.

 For example, on x86-based systems, using this tool only makes sense if your CPU supports `rdtscp` and a constant and non-stop TSC.
 This should be true for all relatively recent processors.
 You can use the fields in `/proc/cpuinfo` to check, just in case:
 ```sh